junior-jl/learning-python/data-structures-and-algorithms/notes.md

 #### Rotate

 To solve this problem, we make use of two pointers p and q. p points to the pivot node while q points to the end of the linked list.
 Once the pointers are rightly positioned, we update the last element, and instead of making it point to None, we make it point to the head of the linked list.
-After this step we achive a circular linked list.
+After this step we achieve a circular linked list.
 Now we have to fix the end of the linked list.
-THerefore, we update the head of the linked list, which will be the next element after the pivot node, as the pivot node has to be the last node.
-Finally, we sett **p.next** to **None**, which breaks up the circular linked list and makes **p** the last element of our rotated linked list.
+Therefore, we update the head of the linked list, which will be the next element after the pivot node, as the pivot node has to be the last node.
+Finally, we set **p.next** to **None**, which breaks up the circular linked list and makes **p** the last element of our rotated linked list.

 ```py
 def rotate(self, k):